Maor Farid: Social activism

-In 2018, Learn to succeed became an official non-profit organization.
+In 2018, Learn to Succeed became an official non-profit organization.
 At the same year, Farid led a crowdfunding project of 150,000 NIS in order to expand the organization to a national scale.

-In 2019, he published the book “Learn to Succeed”, in which he describes his struggle with ADHD, the violent environment in which he grew up, and the changing process he went through from being a violent teenager to becoming the youngest Ph.D. graduate at the Technion.
+In 2019, he published the book "Learn to Succeed", in which he describes his struggle with ADHD, the violent environment in which he grew up, and the changing process he went through from being a violent teenager to becoming the youngest Ph.D. graduate at the Technion.
 The book was given to more than two thousand youths at risk and became a top seller in Israel shortly after its publication.
 Maor dedicated the book to his parents and to the memorial of his friend Captain Tal Nachman who was killed in operational activity during his military service in 2014.

-The organization consists of hundreds of volunteers, gives full scholarships to STEM students from the periphery who serve as mentors of youths, both Jews and Arabs, from disadvantaged backgrounds, runs an hotline which gives online practical and mental support to hundreds of youths, parents and educators, initiates inspirational activities with military orientation to increase the motivation of its teen-age members for significant military service, and gives inspirational lectures to more than 5,000 youths each year.
+The organization consists of hundreds of volunteers, gives full scholarships to STEM students from the periphery who serve as mentors of youths, both Jews and Arabs, from disadvantaged backgrounds, runs a hotline which gives online practical and mental support to hundreds of youths, parents and educators, initiates inspirational activities with military orientation to increase the motivation of its teen-age members for significant military service, and gives inspirational lectures to more than 5,000 youths each year.

-In 2019, Maor initiated a collaboration with Unit 8200 in which tens of the program’s members are being interviewed to the unit.
+In 2019, Maor initiated a collaboration with Unit 8200 in which tens of the program's members are being interviewed to the unit.
 This opportunity is usually given to students with the highest grades in the matriculate exams in each class.

 In 2020, Dr. Farid established the ScienceAbroad center at MIT, aiming to strengthen the connections between Israeli researchers in the institute and the state of Israel.
 Moreover, he serves as a volunteer in the American Technion Society.